raymond-w-ko/omegacomplete.vim/README.md

 Right now it only generate the semantic abbreviations if the number of "index points" is less than 5.
 The "depth" is also capped at 3.
-The reason for this is that the number of possible abbreviations per word is "depth" to the power of the number of "index points", which can get pretty huge quickly.
+The reason for this is that the number of possible abbreviations per word is "depth" to the power of the number of "index points", which can consum a lot of memory quickly.

 ***
 ### Disambiguate Mode